-Fourteen (14) states have current PFML programs in place or approved.
+Fourteen (14) states, plus the District of Columbia, have mandatory PFML programs in place or approved.
 While there are variations between programs, most include a public program funded through joint payroll contributions.
 All states include a private insurance option for opting out of the public plan.
 New York mandates coverage but does not have a public program option.
 Virginia and New Hampshire's programs are voluntary.